DaveBenham/VenomModules/README.md

 ## MIX 4 STEREO
 ![Mix 4 Stereo module image](./doc/Mix4Stereo.png)
-A stereo compact polyphonic audio or CV mixer, attenuator, inverter, amplifier, and/or offset with optional hard or soft (saturation) clipping.
+A stereo compact polyphonic audio or CV mixer, attenuator, inverter, amplifier, and/or offset with optional hard or soft (saturation) clipping and/or DC offset removal.

 Mix 4 Stereo is identical to Mix 4 except each of the inputs and outputs is doubled to support left and right channels.
 A single input level knob controls each stereo input pair, and a single Mix level knob controls the stereo output pair.